-The University will offer a number of PhD scholarships for students starting their PhD research at the University in the 2014-2015 academic session.
+The University will offer 50 PhD scholarships for students starting their PhD research at the University in the 2014-2015 academic session.

 Scholars will usually focus on one career development area.
 These include: